Loading...

 What can be cached

-Most blocks in the request can be designated for caching with cache_control.
+Most blocks in the request can be cached.
 This includes:

 • Tools: Tool definitions in the tools array